CodingItWrong/codingitwrong.com/wiki/Rails-Auth.md

 Some relationships between these gems include:

-* Pundit can be used with any of the others, because it's the only authorization library listed; the others are all authentication.
+* Pundit and CanCanCan can be used with any of the others, because it's the only authorization library listed; the others are all authentication.
+You would only want to use one of the two.
 * If you're making a web service:
   * Use Doorkeeper if you want people to authenticate to it with OAuth
   * Use Warden if you want them to authenticate in a different way